 Similar to the Foundation section, ground floor classrooms open to the outside area where there is large, shaded play equipment in place.
 Inside, an attractive majlis area is tucked away under the stairs as a reminder of the local culture and the carpeted staircase itself is used as a seating area for assembly, with staff and students automatically using the uncarpeted side areas of the staircase for passage.
 To the rear of the staircase is a large open area with equipment which is used for fine motor activities.
 Upstairs are the upper Primary classrooms with an attractive, recently opened library at the front of the building with a “learning tree” seating area at its centre.
 More specialist classrooms (including Music and IT) are located here.

-Kings' has always had an excellent reputation for its Arabic teaching and the Nad Al Sheba school is working hard to ensure that it maintains this.
+The school has always had an excellent reputation for its Arabic teaching and the Nad Al Sheba school is working hard to ensure that it maintains this.
 Arabic is taught in the form rooms (rather than in a separate Arabic room) and very much based around informal learning through play initially, before moving on to a more formal programme in year 1.
 French is also taught from year 1 and Spanish is added in year 5.
 The school also has a strong learning support team in place including speech and language therapists, working with children with a range of additional learning needs including Dyslexia and learning delays.

 Kings' School Nad Al Sheba school is still working to attract sufficient additional numbers of students over the past year to enable it to open its Secondary school at present.
 Work on this and the other major Sports and Arts facilities seem to have been put on hold, and although the schools states that it intends to offer GCSE in year 11 and the IB Diploma in year 13, current year 6 students will continue their Secondary education at Kings Al Barsha.
 It may well be that Kings Nad Al Sheba will become a mirror of the original Umm Suqeim school for the foreseeable future catering only to Primary students.